Chris Ellis (baseball): Tampa Bay Rays

 On December 16, 2020, Ellis signed a minor league contract with the Tampa Bay Rays organization.
 On August 16, 2021, Ellis's contract was selected by the Rays.
 In his Rays debut, Ellis pitched 4 scoreless innings, while striking out 7 batters.
 The following day, August 18, Ellis was designated for assignment by the Rays.

 Baltimore Orioles

 On August 20, 2021, Ellis was claimed off of waivers by the Baltimore Orioles.
 Ellis posted a 2.49 ERA in six starts for Baltimore, striking out 16 in 25 1/3 innings of work.
 On November 5, Ellis was outrighted off of the 40-man roster and elected free agency.

 On March 16, 2022, the Orioles re-signed Ellis on a minor league contract.
 The Orioles promoted him to the major leagues on April 19.
 On May 4, Ellis underwent arthroscopic shoulder surgery, ending his 2022 season.

-On November 1, 2022, Ellis elected free agency.
+On October 30, Ellis was removed from the 40-man roster and sent outright to the Triple–A Norfolk Tides.
+However, Ellis elected free agency in lieu of the outright assignment on November 1.

+Arizona Diamondbacks

+On April 10, 2024, Ellis signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+However, prior to the start of the season on April 25, Ellis' contract was purchased by the Arizona Diamondbacks organization.
+In 15 starts for the Triple–A Reno Aces, he struggled to a 2–7 record and 9.09 ERA with 44 strikeouts across 64 1/3 innings pitched.
+Ellis was released by the Diamondbacks organization on July 24.

+Long Island Ducks

+On August 1, 2024, Ellis signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 7 starts for Long Island, he compiled a 1–1 record and 5.45 ERA with 41 strikeouts over 34 2/3 innings of work.
+He became a free agent following the season.

+Sultanes de Monterrey

+On April 15, 2025, Ellis signed with the Sultanes de Monterrey of the Mexican League.